SlimeVR/SlimeVR-Docs-Site/common-issues.md

 ## The trackers are connected to the SlimeVR server but aren't showing up

 This is usually the result of an issue with the IMU.
-Plug in your Wemos D1 Mini and check either through the WiFi menu in the old server, or via the serial console under settings in the new UI.
+Plug in your Wemos D1 Mini and check through the serial console under settings in the SlimeVR server.
 You may see an error like one of the following:
 ```c
 [ERR] I2C: Can't find I2C device on provided addresses, scanning for all I2C devices and returning
 [ERR] I2C: No I2C devices found